saanrhyne/blog/_tabs/about.md

 * I compete in CyberPatriot and CTF competitions, and was a CyberPatriot National Finalist in the 2024-25 season
 * I train in Seido karate, where I am a brown belt, and hold a junior black belt in Jiu Jitsu

-One of my guiding principles, taken from the muscial *Hamilton*, is:

-> "God help and forgive me, I wanna build something that's gonna outlive me."

 Feel free to contact me via email at `srhyne0516@gmail.com` if you want to discuss cybersecurity, public policy, high school, or anything related to me or this website.
 I hope you enjoy reading my blog, and that you learn something from it.
 Have a great day!